theovidal/emby-discord/README.md

 ## 💻 Development

-To run the app as development, use one of these commands :
+To run the application for development, use one of these commands :

 ```bash
 npm start  # if you use NPM